hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * A README.md (0-ReadMeFirst.ipynb in md format)
 * wod.yml ( for database injection)

-When all tests validated the workshop, it can follow the move to prod cycle.
+When all tests have validated the workshop, it can follow the move to prod cycle.

 You should now have a better understanding of the necessary tasks associated to the creation of a workshop.
-As you can see, it requires steps on the various sides of the infrastructure.
-I will need to address one last point in this blog series related to the Worshops-on-Demand project, and this is the frontend part.
-I will explain how to deploy and mange it.
+As you can see, it requires steps on the various sides of the infrastructure.In the next post, I Iwill explain how to deploy and manage the frontend part.

 If we can be of any help in clarifying any of this, please reach out to us on [Slack](https://slack.hpedev.io/).
 Please be sure to check back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
 Also, don't forget to check out also the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops)!
 Willing to collaborate with us?
 Contact us so we can build more workshops!